nkarantzas/glow/README.md

 python train.py --num_classes=[2 or 10] --fresh
 ```

 Will download the Mnist dataset for you, and start training.
-The defaults are tested on a `1080Ti`, Glow is a memory hungry model and it might be necessary to tune down the model size for your specific GPU.
-The output files will be send to `output/`.
+The output files will be sent to `output/`.

 Everything is configurable through command line arguments, see